GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 Content scripts use the standard [Document Object Model][mdn-dom] (DOM) to read details of the web pages and make changes.

-Add a folder called **scripts** and in it a file called `content.js`.
-The following code finds the element that contains the `article` node and creates an element that will display how long it should take to read the content of the article.
+Create a new folder called **scripts**.
+Within it add a file called `content.js`.
+The following code first checks if the page contains the `article` element.
+Then, it counts all the words within the article and creates an paragraph that displays the total reading time.

 {% Label %}content.js:{% endLabel %}